pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Insert a new NOTE immediately after the first paragraph and before the EXAMPLE as follows:</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="319">NOTE: The 'encoded data' of a stream encompasses all enveloping markers of the encoding, e.g. end-of-data markers, if the encoding scheme uses them.</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="319" data-iso="approved">NOTE: The 'encoded data' of a stream encompasses all enveloping markers of the encoding, e.g. end-of-data markers, if the encoding scheme uses them.</ins>
 </p>

 <p class="location">Change Table 5 as follows:</p>